JeremyCraigMartinez/421_WEBAPP/README.md

 ### Home

+An overview with the purpose of helping the user navigate to patient/group pages of interest.

 * Search bar (specialized filter)
   - Only show patients in table with an attribute containing the search term
 * Checkboxes to add/remove attributes shown in table